Manhattan prosecutor seeks to keep Trump hush money case in state court | Politics

 Manhattan prosecutor seeks to keep Trump hush money case in state court

-Bragg also argued that Trump was not a federal officer at the time of the accused crimes, which involve a hush money payment to a porn star before Trump, a Republican, was elected president in November 2016.
-Trump pleaded not guilty in state court in Manhattan last month to 34 counts of falsifying business records to conceal reimbursements to his then-lawyer Michael Cohen for a $130,000 payment to porn star Stormy Daniels to stay quiet about an alleged sexual liaison, which Trump denies.

-Manhattan District Attorney Alvin Bragg on Tuesday moved to block former President Donald Trump's attempt to persuade a federal court to take over a state criminal case in which he is charged with falsifying business records prior to the 2016 election.
+Manhattan District Attorney Alvin Bragg on Tuesday moved to block former President Donald Trump's attempt to persuade a federal court to take over a state criminal case in which he is charged with falsifying business records connected to a hush money payment allegedly made prior to the 2016 election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)